About 1200 m of elevation gain.

 June 2009, I do not know if there is anyone out there who has not done this yet but bushwacking is no longer necessary.
 I had put off doing this because of all the reports of bad thrashing and compass readings, etc. Larger version of map in pics.
-Note walk about 1.5 km along Meander until it turns right and drop off left side on game trails.
+Note I walked about 1.5 km along Meander until it turns right and drop off left side on game trails.
+Best access now is park at Harvey Heights Community center and take Tibits Quarry trail or Palliser Parking Lot – Meander – left on Ridge Traverse right on Tibbitt’s to Montane high point and left onto switchbacks which is Bald Eagle route

 I decide to do Bald Eagle Peak solo after my hiker friend called in the morning to cancel with some lame excuse about a leaky water heater and potentially flooded basement.
 I decided to switch objectives to the peak now know as Bald Eagle Peak since by now there must be trails and solo since no time to find anyone and everyone I know has done it anyway.